cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

-Lastly, for any scalar `r` that is an element of the galois field of scalars `GF(p)` associated with `GG`, we assume it is always written in network-order byte array format for the purpose of providing wherever it is supplied as an input or give as an output of a function.
+Lastly, for any scalar `r` that is an element of the galois field of scalars `GF(p)` associated with `GG`, we assume it is always written in big-endian byte array format for the purpose of providing wherever it is supplied as an input or give as an output of a function.

 ### Group instantiations